nicieong/currency_converter/README.md

 Usage:
 - Run the application
-  1. python main.py
+  1. Go to project directory.
+Run Start.bat
   2. Enter the base currency, target currency, and the amount to convert in the GUI.
   3. Click the "Convert" button to get the converted amount.
-  Make sure to replace the placeholder API key in the main.py file with your API key, or you can have a test run with my API key.
+  Make sure to replace the placeholder API key in the src/main.py file with your API key, or you can have a test run with my API key.

 Acknowledgments:
 [api.getgeoapi.com](https://currency.getgeoapi.com/) for providing real-time currency exchange rates.